appcanary/puppet/README.md

 The following parameters are available in the ::appcanary class:

 ####`api_key`
-Specifies your API key from https://appcanary.com/settings
+Specifies your API key.
+Get yours from https://appcanary.com/settings

 ####`paths`
-Specifies the paths to your Gemfiles
+Specifies the paths to your Gemfile.locks

 ##Limitations